 Salvador Dalí, The First Days of Spring, 1929. © Salvador Dali, Fundació Gala-Salvador Dalí, DACS 2017

-But sex aside, what really binds these two men together is their sense of humour.
+What really binds these two men together is their sense of humour.
 Wit, laughter and game playing are at the very heart of both artists' practice and, thankfully, at the heart of the exhibition narrative too.

 Although the curators present plenty of evidence that Duchamp and Dali shared common interests and were good friends, it's not clear from the exhibition how their friendship influenced their work stylistically.
-Apart from Dali's contribution to Duchamp’s Etant donné – Dali was one of only three to know about and, in fact, contribute to Duchamp’s final masterpiece – there is no evidence of any further artistic collaboration.
+Apart from Dali's contribution to Duchamp’s Etant donné – Dali was one of only three to know about and, in fact, contribute to Duchamp’s final masterpiece – there is no sign of any further artistic collaboration.
 Friends, yes, but artistic equals and collaborators, no.

 |What||Dalí/Duchamp exhibition review, Royal Academy|